Logic with Scratch

 - 8. The Senses of ScratchGather input with the Scratch sensing blocks.

-In this session, students learn to use the Scratch sensing blocks to determine mouse movements and distances between objects.
+In this lesson, students learn to use the Scratch sensing blocks to determine mouse movements and distances between objects.
 Students build a shark and fish game using if-then loops, sensing blocks, and complex operators.

 - 9. Basic AlgebraAdvanced algebraic calculations.

-In this session, students learn about the “text to speech” extension in Scratch and create a talking calculator which make some basic algebraic computations.
+In this lesson, students learn about the “text to speech” extension in Scratch and create a talking calculator which make some basic algebraic computations.
 Students utilize custom blocks, variables, and complex operators to complete the project.

 - 10. Scratch ExtensionsNested loops and the pen extension.